navinkumar357/Deep-learning-with-TensorFlow-Keras/README.md

 # Deep-learning-with-TensorFlow-Keras
- Various Classifiers using Deep NNs
+ Various models built using Deep NNs and tensorflow as backend running Keras.